tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

     ... etc

-## Using JQuery &amp; JQuery Plugins in Angular2 ##
+## Using JQuery &amp; JQuery Plugins in Angular ##

-<p>There are several ways to add JQuery and JQuery Mobile to Angular2 but I use a simple one that has always worked for me.
+<p>There are several ways to add JQuery and JQuery Mobile to Angular but I use a simple one that has always worked for me.
 I place the links right inside the header of the index.html file and all of the supporting .js files and .css files inside the "assets" folder in the project.</p>

-## The Angular2 SwipeCloudComponent Canvas ##
+## The Angular SwipeCloudComponent Canvas ##

-<p>To create this Angular2 component we use Microsoft's Typescript as follows: To do this we move into our "components" folder and generate the basic files using the command below in another instance of our Integrated Terminal Window.</p>
+<p>To create this Angular component we use Microsoft's Typescript as follows: To do this we move into our "components" folder and generate the basic files using the command below in another instance of our Integrated Terminal Window.</p>

-    C:\Angular2&gt;first-app&gt;src&gt;app&gt;components&gt;ng generate component swipe-cloud
+    C:\Angular&gt;first-app&gt;src&gt;app&gt;components&gt;ng generate component swipe-cloud

 <p>And in our typescript file, swipe-cloud.component.ts, we add our canvas and JQuery with a simple declaration at the top of this file as follows:</p>